-Anemia is caused by a lack of red blood cells or hemoglobin—the part of red blood cells that binds oxygen.
-Abnormal or a low supply of red blood cells or low levels of hemoglobin can cause your body to not get enough oxygen.
+Anemia is caused by a lack of red blood cells or hemoglobin, the part of red blood cells that binds oxygen, in the body.
+Abnormal or a low supply of red blood cells, or low levels of hemoglobin can cause your body to not get enough oxygen.

 Symptoms of anemia include